-Impact ID Location Source of impact Description of local impact Strategic mitigation measures Possible further local mitigation Residual local impact MN103/ T01 M1 Additional HGV traffic generated by construction vehicle movements The volume of HGV traffic on the R132 within Area MN103 will increase on the M1 as a result of the construction of the proposed scheme.
-There will be more than a 50% increase in HGV and construction vehicle traffic on the M1 between the Drynam and Airpor Interchanges.
-This equates to approximately 200 additional vehicl movements per hour.
-The Scheme Traffic Management Plan will address or identify an appropriate phasing schedule for construction vehicle activities and construction works areas. mitigation.
+Impact ID Location Source of impact Description of local impact Strategic mitigation measures Possible further local mitigation Residual local impact MN106 /T01 Swords Road, Griffith Avenue, Collins Avenue Additional construction vehicle traffic on the network.
+The volume of HGV traffic on Swords Road between Griffith Avenue and Collir Avenue increases significantly as a result of the construction of the scheme.
+The Scheme Traffic Management Plan will address or identify an appropriate phasing schedule for construction vehicle activities and construction works areas.
+The residual impact will be moderate post introduction of mitigation.